vcfvct/aws-exam/README.md

 * cloudwatch file can store logs upto 15 month.
 * EBS Volume status check, warning(degraded but still functionning), impaired(statlled/Not Available).
 * elasticCache, eviction monitoring(redis can only scale out, memcached can out/up). concurrency monitoring
-* `mon-disable-alarm-actions` to disable all actions for the specific alarms.
+* `mon-disable-alarm-actions` to disable all actions for the specific alarms. `mon-set-alarm-state` command to temporarily changes the alarm state of the specified alarm, `ALARM, OK or INSUFFICIENT_DATA`.
 * when sending data to metrics, if no data in some period, it is still recommended to send `0` instead of no value to monitor the health of the application
 * use `statistic-values` parameter for **put-metric-data** when sending aggregate data.
 8KB for HTTP GET requests and 40KB for HTTP POST requests
 * data can be 2 weeks in the past and 2 hours into the future.

+## DR
+* large RTO/RPO to small:
+  * backup&retore, backup data to S3/Glacier, and restore when DR.
+  * Pilot Light(RDS/AD replicated andelastc IP/ENI Or R53+ELB),
+  * Warm Standby, run a mini version live all the time. when DR, scale up/out
+  * Multi-Site. active-active, both running at the same time. still write to the main DB. failover to backup db when DR.

 ## Misc
 * AWS support 2 `Virtualizations`: para and Hardware